TommiCodes/java-spring-boot-dockerized/README.md

 - Docker
 - Spring Initiliazr (e.g. in Spring Initializr Extension in VsCode or https://start.spring.io/)

+# Start Commands for docker-compose file
+Builds, (re)creates, starts, and attaches to containers for a service.
+`docker-compose up`

 # Start Commands for Docker
+Please follow the 1st Video, because due to docker-compose there are some changes

 Build your image:
 `docker build <your path> -t <<user>/project-name>`